-Ambiance is important - depending on season, a crackling Netflix fire & faux candles can help create a cozy space.
+- The ambiance is important – depending on the season, a crackling Netflix fire & faux candles can help create a cozy space.
 Think of the warmest memories you have of reading and try to recreate some of that environment.

-To wrap-up, classes spend a minutes sharing numbers of titles written in the on-deck lists for future reading, surprises students found in bins; recommendations for books students/teachers volunteer to share.
+- To wrap-up, classes spend a couple of minutes sharing numbers of titles written in the on-deck lists for future reading, surprises students found in bins; recommendations for books students/teachers volunteer to share.